SPARK Senior Health · Investment Book · Stage 3 of 6

 Stage 3 · Financial Model · Summary

-Stage 3 Key Findings & Open Items
+Stage 3 Key Findings

 Financial model established across reimbursement schedule, member ramp, expense structure, 5-year P&L, capital structure, and investor return scenarios.
 Two open items require resolution before investor distribution.